 Where is the BRET Office located?

 The BRET Office is located in Light Hall, on the 3rd floor, Suite 340.
 Advising appointments are also in Light Hall 340.
 If you are visiting campus for a seminar, the closest parking is available in the VUMC Hospital Parking garages, highlighted in pink.
 Please contact our office for details about visitor parking.

 How can I best prepare for my individual advising session?

-If you are preparing for or actively engaged in the job search, please send your CV and/or resume to Kim Petrie or Ashley Brady in advance of the meeting, and bring two copies to the appointment.
+If you are preparing for or actively engaged in the job search, please send us your CV and/or resume in advance of the meeting, and bring two copies to the appointment.
 Also bring job search materials you may have, including job descriptions, cover letters, research structures, teaching philosophies, and other appropriate application material.